 Tomorrow, I was going to tear up the hut.

 It's all up!
 Morbid (200 full chapters) is on Scribblehub and is currently on hiatus.

-I have a new one called Bookworld Online: Marsh Man!
-New chapters will be posted daily.
+Bookworld Online: Marsh Man is at 150 chapters and new chapters will be posted daily.